 The Metromile app lets you file a claim, monitor your car’s health and manage aspects of your policy.
 You must have pay-per-mile insurance to use the app.

-You can also use the Metromile website to log on to the online dashboard and check your driving data, as well as your policy documents.
+You can also use the Metromile website to log on to the online dashboard and check your driving data and policy documents.
 We found the Metromile website to be user-friendly and easy to use.

 Metromile’s app can even help you get a more accurate rate quote.
 The company offers a feature called “Ride Along.”
 After downloading the app, you drive with it for 17 days.